winterNebs/YouTube-Playlist-duplicate-finder/README.md

 arr.forEach(i=>titles.push(i.text.trim()));
 JSON.stringify(titles);
 ```
-4. Scroll all the way to the right and click "Copy"
+5. Scroll all the way to the right and click "Copy"
-5. Open the second playlist and load the entire thing
+6. Open the second playlist
+7. Add `&disable_polymer=1` to the end of the url and load the entire thing
-6. Open the developer console and type `var title1 =` and then paste the large string you copied in step 4
+8. Open the developer console and type `var title1 =` and then paste the large string you copied in step 4
-7. Copy the paste the following code
+9. Copy the paste the following code
 ```js
 var as = document.getElementsByClassName("pl-video-title-link yt-uix-tile-link yt-uix-sessionlink  spf-link");
 var arr = Array.prototype.slice.call(as);